bygeoffthompson/ut-react/README.md

-# Unleashed Technologies Static Site with React Search
+# Unleashed Technologies HTML Website with React Search

 This project was bootstrapped with `create-react-app`.